martimy/clab_yang/docs/tutorial.md

 Use flat format to verify configuration:

 ```
-$ gnmic -a router2 get --path /interface[name=ethernet-1/21]/subinterface[index=0] -t config --format flat
+$ gnmic -a router1,router2,router3 get --path /network-instance[name=default] -t
+config --format flat
+[router3] srl_nokia-network-instance:network-instance[name=default]/admin-state: enable
+[router3] srl_nokia-network-instance:network-instance[name=default]/interface.0/name: ethernet-1/21.0
+[router3]
-srl_nokia-interfaces:interface[name=ethernet-1/21]/subinterface[index=0]/admin-state: enable
+[router1] srl_nokia-network-instance:network-instance[name=default]/admin-state: enable
-srl_nokia-interfaces:interface[name=ethernet-1/21]/subinterface[index=0]/ipv4/address.0/ip-prefix: 192.168.2.1/24
+[router1] srl_nokia-network-instance:network-instance[name=default]/interface.0/name: ethernet-1/21.0
+[router1]
-srl_nokia-interfaces:interface[name=ethernet-1/21]/subinterface[index=0]/ipv4/admin-state: enable
+[router2] srl_nokia-network-instance:network-instance[name=default]/admin-state: enable
+[router2] srl_nokia-network-instance:network-instance[name=default]/interface.0/name: ethernet-1/21.0
+[router2]
 ```

-**Saving configuration**
+### Saving Configuration

-At this point, you may be wondering how to save the configuration.
-You can log into teh router and save the configuration using the CLI.
+At this point, you may be wondering how to save the router configuration.
+You can log into the router and save the configuration using the CLI.

 ```
 A:router1# save startup
 ```

-However, containerlab provides a conveinet way to save the configuration for all routers at once using the `save` command:
+However, containerlab provides a convenient way to save the configuration for all routers at once using the `save` command:

 ```
 $ sudo clab save